 In July 2012, Classic Canes was awarded the Silver Prize in the Royal Forestry Society's Small Woodland competition for the whole of the West Country for our coppice and mixed woodland.
 Ben collected our prize at the Westonbirt Arboretum and received a lot of local press coverage as a result.

-We are members of the Royal Forestry Society (RFS): www.rfs.org.uk Ben Porter has recently been appointed the chairman designate for the local area branch of the RFS.
+We are members of the Royal Forestry Society (RFS): www.rfs.org.uk Ben Porter is chairman of the local area branch of the RFS.

 We are also members of: